 While the Certificate is targeted primarily at professionals in the workforce who want to further their education by adding this credential onto their existing degrees, it provides current UW-Eau Claire students an opportunity to add a specific high demand set of skills and associated credentials onto their already marketable liberal arts degree from UW-Eau Claire.
-Students can only receive one of the three specialized certificates due to the potential overlap between the electives.
-Also, students cannot pursue the Geography Major and any of the Geospatial Certificates to meet graduation requirements for completing a first and second degree program.
 For advising, see Professor Ryan Weichelt (Geography and Anthropology).

 |Eighteen semester credits, including:|

 |GEOG 337||Geographic Information Systems II||3|